Caterpillar dealers post double-digit sales growth for summer

 The company does brisk business in Australia and other Asian nations, though, and expects China’s recently announced $150 billion in stimulus spending to help results by next year.

-Caterpillar, whose competitors include Japan’s Komatsu Ltd (6301.T) and South Korea’s Hyundai Heavy Industries Co Ltd (009540.KS), said dealer sales were flat in Europe, Africa, and the Middle East.
+Caterpillar, whose competitors include Japan’s Komatsu Ltd and South Korea’s Hyundai Heavy Industries Co Ltd , said dealer sales were flat in Europe, Africa, and the Middle East.

 Dealer sales fell 5 percent during the period in Latin America.